top of page

 The noun 'ornithine' has its etymology rooted in the Greek word 'ornis,' meaning 'bird.'
 It was named as such because it was first discovered in the urine of birds.
 'Ornithine' is a naturally occurring amino acid and plays a crucial role in various biological processes, including the urea cycle, which is responsible for the detoxification of ammonia in the body.
 This amino acid got its name due to its initial identification in birds, and the suffix '-ine' is often used in chemistry to denote substances or compounds.
 Thus, the etymology of 'ornithine' highlights its origin in the study of birds and its subsequent significance in understanding metabolic processes in various organisms, including humans.

-Quiz: Find the meaning of ornithine
+Find the correct meaning of the noun ornithine:

 Try Again!